antoine-aumjaud/filter-interceptor/README.md

 CREATE A FILTER
 JAR

-You could manage filters too by API or JMX:
+You could manage filters both by API or JMX if initialize:
 * get filters list
 * reload new filters
 * activate or desactivate a filter